maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 # JDK Version Range

+- Spring Framework 6.2.x: JDK 17-25 (expected)
 - Spring Framework 6.1.x: JDK 17-23
 - Spring Framework 6.0.x: JDK 17-21
 - Spring Framework 5.3.x: JDK 8-21 (as of 5.3.26)

-We fully test and support Spring on Long-Term Support (LTS) releases of the JDK: currently JDK 8, JDK 11 and JDK 17, as well as the upcoming JDK 21.
+We fully test and support Spring on Long-Term Support (LTS) releases of the JDK: currently JDK 8, JDK 11, JDK 17, and JDK 21.
 Additionally, there is support for intermediate releases such as JDK 18/19/20 on a best-effort basis, meaning that we accept bug reports and will try to address them as far as technically possible but won't provide any service level guarantees.
-We currently recommend JDK 17 for use with Spring Framework 6.0.x as well as 5.3.x.
+We recommend JDK 17 and 21 for production use with Spring Framework 6.x as well as 5.3.x.

-The GraalVM version supported by Spring Framework 6.0.x for native images is GraalVM 22.3 based on JDK 17-19.
-Please note that GraalVM is aligning with the OpenJDK release model as of 2023, with only recent Java levels to be supported in each new GraalVM release.
-As a consequence, Spring Framework 6.x feature releases may have to require new GraalVM versions with a higher JDK baseline in the future, e.g. based on JDK 21 as the next LTS.

 # Java/Jakarta EE Versions

+- Spring Framework 6.2.x: Jakarta EE 9-11 (jakarta namespace)
-- Spring Framework 6.1.x: Jakarta EE 9-11 (jakarta namespace)
+- Spring Framework 6.1.x: Jakarta EE 9-10 (jakarta namespace)
 - Spring Framework 6.0.x: Jakarta EE 9-10 (jakarta namespace)
 - Spring Framework 5.3.x: Java EE 7-8 (javax namespace)

 The last specification version supported by Spring Framework 5.3.x is the javax-based Java EE 8 (Servlet 4.0, JPA 2.2, Bean Validation 2.0).
 As of Spring Framework 6.0, the minimum is Jakarta EE 9 (Servlet 5.0, JPA 3.0, Bean Validation 3.0), with the latest Jakarta EE 10 (Servlet 6.0, JPA 3.1) recommended.
-The upcoming Jakarta EE 11 (scheduled for early 2024) will be supported on a best-effort basis in Spring Framework 6.1.x, in particular for corresponding servers such as Tomcat 11.
+The upcoming Jakarta EE 11 (scheduled for mid 2024) will be supported on a best-effort basis in Spring Framework 6.2.x, in particular for corresponding servers such as Tomcat 11.

 # What's New